Solar = A BRIGHT Future

 Although the EIA International Energy Outlook is often criticized (for underestimating the future growth of solar and wind, for example); the EIA Energy Outlook data compiled annually is often a starting point for many energy industry prognosticators nonetheless.
 Examples are BP, the International Energy Agency (IEA), Exxon, BNEF, DNV GL, optimistic energy blogs; are mostly variations of EIA’s basic data (as seen in the last few global energy mix scenarios in this article).

-EIA projects that renewables will provide nearly half of world electricity by 2050
+EIA projects that renewables will provide nearly half of the world's electricity by 2050

 The chart below from Bloomberg New Energy Finance (BNEF) depicts the projected increase of solar to roughly 1/4 of global energy generation by 2050.
 A substantial increase in wind energy generation, and a decrease in all other major energy generation sources, is also in BNEF's outlook.